 You’ll take part in all of the therapies above and have access to caring, professional counselors.
 But you’ll also live individually and in community with others who are relearning how to live healthy lifestyles.
 That means preparing your own meals in the full kitchen in your suite and exploring growing freedoms as you move through rehab, including access to mobile devices and laptops and the ability to walk on the beach or even drive a vehicle to run errands.
 We also encourage family and friends to participate in substance abuse programs as appropriate, even coming to stay with you in your suite on the weekends.

-We service these areas and more: Fayetteville, Winston-Salem, Greensboro, Durham, Charlotte, Asheville, Wilmington & Raleigh.
+We provide effective heroin treatment services to these areas and more: Fayetteville, Winston-Salem, Greensboro, Durham, Charlotte, Asheville, Blue Ridge, Wilmington & Raleigh, Kill Devil Hills, Nags Head, Harbinger, Corolla, Elizabeth City, Manteo, Currituck, and Camden.